-All stockholders are cordially invited to participate in the Annual Meeting.
-Whether or not you plan to participate in the Annual Meeting virtually, the return of the enclosed Proxy as soon as possible would be greatly appreciated and will ensure that your shares will be represented at the Annual Meeting.
-If you do participate in the Annual Meeting virtually, you may, of course, withdraw your Proxy should you wish to vote during the Annual Meeting.
+We hope that you are planning to attend the Annual Meeting in person, and we look forward to seeing you.
+Whether or not you expect to attend in person, the return of the enclosed Proxy as soon as possible would be greatly appreciated and will ensure that your shares will be represented at the Annual Meeting.
+If you do attend the Annual Meeting, you may, of course, withdraw your Proxy should you wish to vote in person.